Good-Heart-Technology/CIPP-GDAP-Invite-Generator/README.md

      - **Type**: Secret (encrypted)

 4. **Verify Zero Trust Protection**:
-   - Access your application URL
+   - Access your application URL in incognito
    - Confirm that Cloudflare Zero Trust authentication is required
    - Test that unauthorized users cannot access the application